-Most PAs are moving to non-exempt roles.
-If you have a PA that has another appointment (such as TA) which maintains their status as exempt, please send the appointment details (both appointment UDDS, title, dates, percent etc), along with a draft of the appropriate exempt PA letter to your STS/SA HR Rep BEFORE appointing the student.
+Exempt PAs: Most PAs are FLSA non-exempt.
+If you are hiring a PA who holds a concurrent exempt appointment (such as TA or LSA), it may be necessary to make the PA appointment FLSA exempt.
+BEFORE appointing the student, please send the appointment details (both appointment UDDS, title, dates, FTE etc), along with a draft of the appropriate exempt PA letter to your STS/SA HR Rep

 - JEMS still requires payroll representatives to select either senior or standard, so continue to identify as “senior” any TAs who were payrolled as senior as of Spring 2018.

 - Enter any other TA appointments as “standard” moving forward.
 Use of the title “senior” thus will be phased out as current senior TAs move on from the program.

 - You are free to maintain the use of a senior/standard distinction (or other terms of your choosing) as a way to identify a hierarchy for non-payroll purposes (e.g., eligibility for awards or other recognition, or eligibility to become a head TA, etc.) but for payroll purposes, TAs who are not “grandfathered in” as senior TAs should be entered as “standard” in JEMS.